 Ross - As a avid listener to talk radar i recently downloaded the episode

-containing the Dan Amrich Roast , aside from all the jokes the talk radar
+containing the Dan Amrich Roast , aside from all the jokes the talk radarguys showed genuine affection towards you , how does it feel to have

 affected the lives of other games journalists ?